Supporting full-time ministries

 Paul's tent making

-In the Old Testament God set apart the tribe of Levi to minister to him and to the people.
-That was a full-time calling.
-They were not allowed to do any other work and were given no land in Canaan on which to grow crops, so how did they live?
-In return for the work they did at the tent of meeting God gave them the tithes that were presented to him (Num 18:214).
+Under the old covenant God set apart the tribe of Levi to minister to him and to the people.
+It was a full-time calling.
+They were not to do any other work and were given no land in Canaan on which to grow crops.
+So how did they live?

 The preacher's rights